INKPTP/UniMiko/README.md

 # UniMiko
 Network Engineer tools by using Netmiko
 <br />
-This project was developed to help engineer doing repeatly task in a few step.
+This project was developed to help engineer doing some repeatly task in a few step.
 <br />
 I hope this program will be help and useful
 <br />